 Carthage encourages students to participate in student organizations listed below.
 Taken together, our programs give the Carthage community a variety of ways to explore worldwide views and the intersections of spirituality and leadership.
-Past student organizations include Better Together, Orthodox Christian Fellowship, Jewish Awareness Association, and Pagan Forum.
+Past student organizations include Orthodox Christian Fellowship, Jewish Student Union, Muslim Awareness Association and Pagan Forum.
 Visit The Harbor to learn more about these student organizations.

 Don’t see your faith tradition or worldview here, or want to learn more about these organizations?
 Contact Debbie Clark at email@example.com or campus pastor Kara Baylor at firstname.lastname@example.org in the Center for Faith and Spirituality.